 Make these objectives very easy to accomplish at first and establish a deadline when you want to reach them.

 Just, please, don’t do it with food.
 Take yourself out to watch a movie or buy that pretty shirt you saw the other day.
-Once you reach your workout goals, give yourself something nice as a reward.
+Once you reach your workout goals, give yourself something nice as a reward, such as some outdoor equipment.
 It doesn’t have to be expensive or exotic, just something that marks your accomplishment.
 Good job!

 Make A Motivational Kit